nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

   }
 ```

-For each turn in the game the user is asked to input a pour as two numbers
+Each turn, the user is asked to input a pour as two numbers separated by an
-separated by an arrow (e.g. "2 -> 3").
-The game then takes the line as input,
+arrow (for example `"2 -> 3"`).
+The game then takes the line as input, splits it
-splits it on the `"->"` string, and parses the two numbers on either side.
-This
+on the `"->"` string and parses the two numbers on either side:
-is done by the `parsePour` function:

 ```haskell
 parsePour :: String -> Either GameError Pour